 Our curriculum includes a full and varied programme of activities outside the classroom.
 We encourage all of our students to explore and develop their interests and individual talents, and a wide range of different clubs are available.
 Our music, drama and art clubs are extremely popular, and students enjoy entering competitions in reading, debating and lego building.

-We have a strong tradition of team sports and competitive inter-school and international fixtures provide opportunities for many of our students to excel.
-We celebrate students who participate in minority sports and are proud of our students who have achieved international success in sports such as swimming.
+We have a strong tradition of team sports and competitive inter-school and regional fixtures provide opportunities for many of our students to excel.
+We celebrate students who participate in minority sports and are proud of our students who have achieved international success in sports such as skiing.
 We are particularly proud of our successful equestrian team.
-We run an exciting programme of trips and visits, including international visits, such as Canada, alongside visits within the UK, eg an ocean sailing trip to Scotland.
-Lady Manners also hosts international visitors, eg from Argentina (rugby and hockey), Slovenia (creative writing) and Japan (teaching strategies).
+We run an exciting programme of trips and visits, including international visits, such as France and Germany, alongside visits within the UK, e.g. a sports trip to Dorset.
+Lady Manners also hosts international visitors from Germany and Slovenia.

 A distinctive element of our curriculum is promoting student independence, resilience and leadership.
 We offer all levels of the Duke of Edinburgh award (Gold, Silver, Bronze awards) and provide extensive opportunities for students to become involved in sport as coaches and officials, including a sports leadership programme in Year 12.

 Within school, students have varied opportunities to develop as active citizens and leaders, for example by becoming involved in charity projects, helping at school events and acting as peer mentors to younger students.
-Our team of House Officers are highly effective in leading student groups and committees.
+Our team of House Officers are highly effective in leading student events.

 We have an active school council which has been instrumental in providing curriculum experiences in school.
-Our most recently formed group, the Environment Committee, has played an influential role in shaping school practice.
+Our most recently formed group, the Eco-Council, has played an influential role in shaping school practice.

 The curriculum experiences offered by Lady Manners School are intended to instil a passion for lifelong learning and provide opportunities for progression that will ensure students of all abilities acquire the cultural capital required to succeed in life.